Diversity Program and Fellowship Opportunities

 Family Care Grants

-NCM is pleased to introduce a Family Care Grant Program designed to support attendees who incur extra family care expenses incurred either at the meeting, or at home (e.g., additional daycare, babysitting or nanny services, increased care service support for elder care, or care of a family member with disabilities) as a result of attending the annual meeting.
+NCM is pleased to provide a Family Care Grant Program designed to support attendees who incur extra family care expenses incurred either at the meeting, or at home (e.g., additional daycare, babysitting or nanny services, increased care service support for elder care, or care of a family member with disabilities) as a result of attending the annual meeting.
 Grants up to $500 will be offered to help defray those additional expenses.
 Receipts or proof of payment of those expenses will be required for reimbursement following the annual meeting.

 Eligibility and terms

 - All members with one or more dependent who requires childcare, elder care, or care due to disability are eligible for this grant

 - Grant recipients must be registered for the Annual Meeting